realtyem/synapse-workers/README.md

  dynamically.
 As a worker that has no traffic directed at it is useless, this takes care of the details.
 You will still need an external reverse proxy to handle the TLS encryption(if you are using Unraid, swag is excellent at this).
 4. Support for metrics.
-If you like to look at pretty graphs in Grafana, this is prometheus ready.
+If you like to look at pretty graphs in Grafana, this has Prometheus built-in(must be enabled, see below).
 ## Setup
 ### Pre-existing configuration
 Moving an existing instance of your homeserver from the normal docker image to this one